 Community: Long-standing relationships with kindred spirits who get your weird

-Interesting People: Meet makers, thinkers, and doers across disciplines
+Interesting people: Meet makers, thinkers, and doers across disciplines

-Curious Minds: Engage with others who ask "what if?" and "why not?"
+Curious minds: Engage with others who ask "what if?" and "why not?"

-Tangible Takeaways: Leave every salon with something: insights, artifacts, connections, or clarity
+Tangible takeaways: Leave every salon with something: insights, artifacts, connections, or clarity...

-Hosting a Lunar Salon
+Attend a Lunar Salon

 Formats